Caparisun/reddit_stocks/README.md

 Over the course of the last three years, 14 trades were made with the algorithm.
 14/14 trades were profitable, and over three years the algorithm returned ~80%.
 A lot more than the index, and also a lot more than the average hedge fund.

+## Next Steps
+* Get data for individual stockfs from reddit
+* Create sentiment scores for individual stocks
+* Test if the strategy can be applied to indivdiual stops
+* Further analysis of the timeseries
+* Automate the scraping and get even more data
+* Create a webapp that aggregates the results and publishes them ith live updates

 ## Last words

 Short summary:
-Reddit does not move the market, it appears that events in the markets are moving reddits emotions.
+Reddit does not move the market, it appears that events in the markets are moving Reddit users emotions.
 *But* there seems to be some hidden advantage in the emotions that Reddit users transport via the social media platform.
 This advantage can be used to increase one's understanding of current market sentiment and help in anticipating future price movements.
 However, the data does not indicate that accurately predicting movements based on the sentiment and frequency of mentions is possible.